 - AI UGC tools (self-serve): commonly $20–$500/mo for generation.
 The asterisk: you still script, gate quality, post, manage accounts, and analyze — the parts that consume a hire.

-- Managed AI UGC: the whole loop, priced per creator.
-Maja is $1,500 per creator per month — persona, ~75 quality-gated posts, human-managed accounts, funnel learning.
-Ten creators run $15,000/mo with more output than the $30k agency quote above.
+- Managed AI UGC: the whole loop, priced as a monthly salary.
+Maja is $6,000/mo for 10 managed creators — persona, ~600 quality-gated videos, human-managed accounts, funnel learning.
+That's about $10 a video, the same output class as the $30,000 agency quote above.

 The math that matters: cost per post at volume

-Organic short-form is heavy-tailed — a handful of posts produce nearly all the views (our engine's record: a single 7.2M-view reel inside 17.4M+ tracked views).
+Organic short-form is heavy-tailed — a handful of posts produce nearly all the views (our engine's record: a single 14M-view reel that built a 100k+ follower account).
 The practical consequence: under ~100 posts you haven't run a test, you've bought lottery tickets one at a time.

 So price any option at 300 posts/month, a real volume program: